OASES-project/CCL-results/report/CCL-DT4S-Final-Report.md

 <a id="personal-vehicle-transport"></a>
 ### Personal vehicle transport

  Froemelt et al.[^1] model the passenger vehicle transport through the consumption of gasoline and diesel from the HABE expenditure data.
-In doing so a passenger vehicle fleet composition was used to model a mix of different types of vehicles with a different environmental performance.
-We updated the passenger vehicle fleet composition using data from Sacchi & Bauer[^3] to the vehicle fleet composition for the year 2020.
+In doing so, a passenger vehicle fleet composition was used to model a mix of different vehicles with their specific environmental performances.
+We updated the passenger vehicle fleet composition using data from Sacchi & Bauer[^3] to the 202 vehicle fleet composition.

 [^3]: Sacchi, R., Bauer, C. (2022) Life cycle inventories for on-road vehicles.
 Paul Scherrer Institut, Villigen, Switzerland